jantman/biweeklybudget/docs/source/jsdoc.forms.rst

    :param Object data: response data
    :param string container_id: the ID of the modal container on the page
    :param string form_id: the ID of the form on the page
    :param Object dataTableObj: A reference to the DataTable on the page, that needs to be refreshed.
 If null, reload the whole page.
+If a function, call that function.
+If false, do nothing.